 Media / aspect Scope Commentary on adequacy of assessment Soil vapour Deploy 17 passive soil vapour samplers Install and sample two sets of nested soil vapour probes Utilities screening Soil vapour sampling was completed in four stages consisting of the following: Stage 1 - initial deployment in December 2017 of five passive soil vapour samplers, which were broadly spaced across the site.
 Concentrations of TCE were reported greater than the investigation levels in two of the five initial passive samplers, both of which were installed in the northern building formerly used for tin can production.
 Stage 2 - deployment in May 2018 of 11 additional passive soil vapour samplers to better define the nature and extent of TCE contamination identified under the northern portion of the site during the first stage of soil vapour assessment.
 Stage 3 - installation and sampling in June 2019 of two pairs of nested soil vapour probes to allow collection and quantitative analysis of TCE (and other COIs) in soil vapour.
 The probes were installed in areas of the site where the highest concentrations of soil vapour were reported in the passive samplers, including close to the northern boundary of the site (beyond which are residential dwellings).
 Stage 4: Deployment in August 2020 of one additional passive soil vapour sampler better define the southerly extent of TCE soil vapour contamination under the site.
-Stage 4: Deployment in August 2020 of one additional passive soil vapour sampler better define the southerly extent of TCE soil vapour samples were analysed for volatile fraction TRH, BTEX and VOCs, all of which represent COIs for the site.
-The passive and active soil vapour samplers and active soil vapour samplers and active soil vapour probes are shown in a figure in Attachment B. The scope and approach to the soil vapour investigations is adequate and appropriate.
+Screening for the presence of volatile organic compounds (VOCs) using a photoionisation detector (PID) at approximately 35 utility inspection pits present on-site and in areas immediately surrounding the site.
+The passive and active soil vapour samplers and active soil vapour probes are shown in a figure in Attachment B. The scope and approach to the soil vapour investigations is adequate and appropriate.
 Groundwater Nine Q1 Aquifer Monitoring Wells One Q2 Monitoring Well Four rounds of gauging and sampling Stage 1 - initial installation in December 2017 of six shallow (Q1 Aquifer) groundwater monitoring wells (GW01 - GW06), positioned along up and down hydraulic gradient boundaries of the site and adjacent to the northern site building (former tin can manufacturing plant and suspected key source area).
 The wells were installed to approximately 5 - 5.5 mbgl and were gauged, sampled and analysed for relevant COIs (metals, TPH/TRH, BTEX, PAHs and VOCs) in December 2017 and April 2018.
-Stage 2 - installation in May 2019 of two additional monitoring wells close to the northern site boundary (GW07) and in the northeastern comer of the northern building (GW08).
+Stage 2 - installation in May 2019 of two additional monitoring wells close to the northern site boundary (GW07) and in the northeastern corner of the northern building (GW08).
 The new wells were installed at the locations which reported the highest TCE concentrations in the passive soil vapour samplers and had high MIP responses for CHCs (refer below); GW08 was also positioned near to the suspected TCE (and other VOC) source area.
 The wells were installed to approximately 5.5 mbgl, which was approximately 5 m above the highest MIP responses (which were inferred at the time to represent responses in the Q2 Aquifer).
 The new and existing monitoring wells were sampled in June 2019 and tested for the COIs, noting the following changes from the analytical schedule applied in the first two rounds of sampling: PAHs were removed since they had not been detected in the prior rounds of sampling.
 Indicators of natural attenuation (nitrate, sulfate, ferrous iron and methane) and phosphorous were tested in select samples.